shubham9411/solitude/README.md

-# solitude
+# Solitude

-A WordPress Theme
+## A Simple blog focued theme with card design.
+Based on Bootstrap.